-During the year Unity made inducements to three new joiners (2019: nil) and agreed to make severance payments to five employees (2019: three).
+During the year Unity made inducements to no new joiners (2020: three) and agreed to make severance payments to six employees (2020: five).

-The total severance charge included in expenses in the year is £80k (2019: £57k) of which £nil (2019: £nil) related to Material Risk Takers.
-The highest amount relating to one single person for the year was £68k (2019: £30k).
+The total severance charge included in expenses in the year is £65k (2020: £80k) of which £nil (2020: £nil) related to Material Risk Takers.
+The highest amount relating to one single person for the year was £15k (2020: £68k).

 Staff members in control functions are remunerated independently of the businesses they oversee.
-Total staff employment costs (including variable remuneration) in 2020 were £6.3m of which the employment costs of Code staff were £1.6m.
+Total staff employment costs (including variable remuneration) in 2021 were £6.7m of which the employment costs of Code staff were £1.7m.